huggingface/open-r1/README.md

-# Suanfamama F1 Fashion Model from Open R1
+# Suanfamama F1 Fashion Model

-*A specialized fashion model based on DeepSeek-R1.
+*A domain specialized fashion model.
 This repo is a work in progress, let's build it together!*

 **Table of Contents**
 1. [Overview](#overview)